antomatas/pocopay/README.md

 ## Home assignment for Pocopay

+#### About
+Project was made as a home assignment for application to Pocopay API exposes two endpoints:
+* GET http://localhost:8080/ to return "hello world" and check app is up
+* POST http://localhost:8080/accounts/{senderAccountId} to transfer funds between accounts

 #### To run application in container:
 * make sure datasource in application.properties is `spring.datasource.url=jdbc:postgresql://db:5432/pocopay`
 * if you do not want test-data to be added then uncomment in application properties `spring.liquibase.contexts=dev`